cktang88/word-color/README.md

 # Colorful Words

+:art: :fire: :zap: Creates word-color associations.
+***<pic here>***

+### Try it out!

+Go ahead.
 Type in a word.
 Get its associated color palette.

-***<pic here>***

 Try it ***[here](link)***

 ### How it works